Reviewed Online Resources

 European Federation of Building and Woodworkers (EFBWW)

-A federation for workers in building, woodworking, forestry and allied industries and trades, the EFBWW has union affiliates in 35 countries and membership of around 1.5 million.
+A federation for workers in building, woodworking, forestry and allied industries and trades, the EFBWW has union affiliates in 35 countries and membership of around 1.5 million (at time of review).
 For decades, it has been at the forefront of efforts by European Union stakeholders to increase protection for workers at-risk of asbestos exposures.
 A word search for “asbestos” on the website brings up links to key documents in multiple languages including: press releases, posters, guidance manuals, e-learning resources and information modules.
-(April 2022)
+(Reviewed April 2022; checked August 2025)

 UNITED KINGDOM